IntoTheDev/Save-System-for-Unity/README.md

 ### TODO
 - [x] Assets References
 - [x] AOT support
 - [ ] Test with Desktop and Mobile builds.
-Mono and IL2CPP
+Mono and IL2CPP.
+(Finally managed to get my hands on this branch again.
+Testing a few things for now.
+I'll release this branch in 2023 Q1)

 ## Features